Emotional Intelligence

 Key Takeaways

-• It includes self-awareness, self-management as well as social awareness and managing relationships.
+• It comprises self-awareness, self-management, social awareness, and managing relationships.

-• Emotional intelligence is critical to the communication process, relationships, decision-making and leadership.
+• Emotional intelligence is crucial for communication, relationships, decision-making, and leadership.

 Additional Information